 Nature lovers will find what they seek in Garmisch-Partenkirchen.
 This alpine region, at the foot of the Zugspitze — Germany’s highest mountain — delivers a combination of sunny pastures, rustic inns with shady Biergärten, extensive activity options and professional mountain guides.
 Add to this numerous hotels and guesthouses catering to every budget and any stay is sure to be a real pleasure.
 Whether your personal preference is for relaxation or activity, getting up into the mountains is always good for the soul.

 A rich and varied holiday destination for families in the Bavarian Alps is the village of Inzell im Chiemgau, not far from Lake Chiemsee.
 The village and its surroundings reward hikers and bikers alike with outstanding views of dramatic valleys and nature reserves.
-For the more adventurous, there are challenging mountain treks or guided hikes on offer, while lovers of peace and quiet can simply relax on the shore of Lake Chiemsee.
+For the more adventurous, there are challenging mountain treks or guided hikes on offer, while lovers of peace and quiet can simply relax on the shores of the various, famous mountain lakes such as Lake Chiemsee.
 Upon arrival, holidaymakers receive the ‘Chiemgau Karte/Ruhpolding & Inzell’ adventure card, which gives them free access to a wide range of activities during their stay, including cable-cars, public swimming pools, museums, tennis, bike hire, ski lifts, ice skating and much more.

 Look out for the Bavaria insert distributed with the May issue of National Geographic Traveller (UK)